Drug Evaluation Committee 2017-44 Viewing records related to combination therapy

 Please note that the data entered in EDC does not necessarily correspond to the data required for process assurance of clinical trial implementation, and that there are data (records) that are not entered in EDC but are required to be verified for process assurance.

-In addition, records should be prepared and maintained to show that the amount of investigational drug for use specified in the protocol has been administered to the subject and that the quantities of all investigational drugs for use have been correctly controlled.
+In addition, records should be prepared and maintained to show that the amount of investigational drug for use specified in the protocol has been administered to the subject and that the quantities of all investigational drugs for use have been properly controlled.